 - Ongoing compliance and monitoring obligations

 Ignoring these requirements can lead to funding delays, fines, or even criminal penalties.
 On the flip side, startups that prioritize compliance early build investor confidence, streamline fundraising, and position themselves for sustainable growth.
-For a comprehensive overview of telecom funding strategies, see How to Secure Funding for Telecom Startups: Strategies and Insights.

-Key Legal and Regulatory Challenges in 2025
+What Are the Key Telecom Legal Challenges in 2026?

 1. Anti-Money Laundering (AML) and KYC